taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 to see the ends of the Universe,
 Benevolent Farmer and First VIRS.*

-*--"The Beginning", by T. Sorriso
+*-- "The Beginning", by T. Sorriso, 2245 --*
-From "Heartsongs of the [Vigilante Intergalactic Roustabout Scholars](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)", 2nd edition, Dec 2245.*
+*From "Heartsongs of the [Vigilante Intergalactic Roustabout Scholars](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)",
+2nd edition.*

 ## Prologue